xenify-io/litepaper/README.md

 ## ◽️ vUSDy Mint Fee

-The vUSDy mint fee is only applicable when you convert USDy, xYSL or bYSL to vUSDy through the burn process.
+The vUSDy mint fee is only applicable when you convert USDy, xYSL, or bYSL to vUSDy through the burn process.
 The native tokens generated from the vUSDy mint fee will be allocated as follows:

 - **50% will be used to create XNF liquidity:** The protocol uses 50% of the native tokens to create XNF liquidity for the chain.
 If the 50,000 Preminted XNF is available, the full amount of the native tokens will be paired with preminted XNF for liquidity pairing, with the LP tokens being held by the protocol.
 However, if the preminted XNF allocation has been depleted, the protocol will use half of the 50% native tokens to purchase XNF tokens and the remaining 25% of the native tokens for liquidity pairing, with the LP tokens being held by the protocol.